Are you at risk for anemia?

 Getting your anemia treated can help you feel better.
 Depending on the cause of your anemia, your doctor may recommend one of the following treatments:

-- Erythropoiesis-stimulating agents (ESAs) — ESAs are medicines that work by sending a signal to the your body to make more red blood cells.
+- Erythropoiesis-stimulating agents (ESAs) — ESAs are injectable medicines that work by sending a signal to the your body to make more red blood cells.

 - Red blood cell transfusion — A red blood cell transfusion is a procedure to increase the number of red blood cells in your body by giving you red blood cells from someone else’s body through an IV.
 This can temporarily improve your anemia symptoms.